itnifl/DiskReportWeb/README.md

 Initial Comments
 ----------------
+This system is not complete yet, code is here only for demo purposes!

-This API uses [DiskReporter](https://github.com/itnifl/DiskReporter) to fetch data, cache it in MongoDB and present it as HTML to the requesting system.
+This web solution uses [DiskReporter](https://github.com/itnifl/DiskReporter) to fetch data, cache it in MongoDB and present it as HTML to the requesting system.

 ###  The commandments:
 	1. All shall be nodeunit tested.